project-chip/connectedhomeip/docs/style/CODING_STYLE_GUIDE.md

 ---

-Your extensions or fixes to existing code should match the prevailing of the original code.
+Your extensions or fixes to existing code should match the prevailing style of the original code.

 If you find the conventions so foreign or otherwise confusing, it may be best to